ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 ## `minikube` Cluster

 `minikube` is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+`minikube` allows you set up a local kubernetes cluster with one or many nodes.
+Each node is a Docker container.

 - Installation
   - https://minikube.sigs.k8s.io/docs/start/